thekaveh/LinguAI/README.md

-# Project Name
+# Name
+LinguaAI, a language processing and improvement assistant!

+# Description
-This project integrates a Streamlit frontend with a FastAPI backend, leveraging AI services such as Ollama + LiteLLM within Docker containers, alongside a PostgreSQL database.
-It is designed to provide a seamless development and deployment workflow for a language processing application.
+This project integrates a Streamlit frontend with a FastAPI+LangChain backend, leveraging AI services of Ollama or OpenAI each within their respective Docker containers, alongside a prospective PostgreSQL database.
+This documentation is designed to provide a seamless development and deployment workflow for this application.

 ## Prerequisites